lab1092/blender-manual_ja/manual/modifiers/generate/subsurf.rst

    :width: 300px
    :figwidth: 300px

-   Solid view of subsurfed meshes with inconsistent normals (top) and consistent normals (bottom).
+   Fig. 1: Solid view of subsurfed meshes with inconsistent normals (top) and consistent normals (bottom).
    Note the ugly dark areas that appear.